cstrawberry/predictive-universe/docs/paper/appendices/appendix_b_complexity_costs.md

 where $\delta_{\rm SPAP}$ is the dimensionless error margin and $C_{uni}$ is a dimensionless measure of effective computational resources.
 This bound demonstrates that the resources required diverge faster than quadratically as the desired accuracy $\alpha$ approaches $\alpha_{SPAP}$.

 *Proof:* The derivation of this bound relies on identifying the fundamental sub-problems that any system must solve to achieve high-accuracy prediction ($\alpha \to \alpha_{SPAP}^-$) for a SPAP-limited process, and then applying established scaling laws from information theory and computational complexity theory for these sub-problems.
 The PU framework posits that its entities (MPUs or aggregates) are subject to these universal information-processing constraints when performing such tasks.
+The full argument for the applicability of Property R to MPUs is provided in **Appendix A.0**.

 1.  **Statistical Resolution Sub-Problem and its Cost:** To achieve an average predictive accuracy $\alpha$ differing from the SPAP limit $\alpha_{SPAP}$ by only a small margin $\delta_{SPAP} = \alpha_{SPAP} - \alpha$, the predictive system must be able to statistically distinguish the true underlying process (which it aims to model with accuracy $\alpha$) from a hypothetical process that would perfectly hit the SPAP limit or lead to paradoxical outcomes.
 This is fundamentally a statistical discrimination task.
 Standard results in statistical decision theory and information theory (e.g., related to Chernoff bounds for hypothesis testing, or the resources needed for parameter estimation with precision $\delta_{SPAP}$) show that the number of independent samples, or equivalently, the complexity of a model or computational resource required to achieve such discrimination with a small error probability, scales inversely with the square of the difference to be detected.
 Thus, the complexity component $C_{stat}$ needed to resolve the system's behavior from the SPAP boundary with sufficient fidelity to ensure performance $\alpha$ scales as:
     $$